School and childcare updates: Coronavirus

-To help prevent any outbreak, it is vital that you do not send your child to school if they have tested positive in the last 10 days or have suspected coronavirus symptoms, which include a high temperature, a new and continuous cough and a loss of sense of taste or smell.
+To help prevent any outbreak, it is vital that you do not send your child to school if they are awaiting a test result, have tested positive in the last 10 days or have suspected coronavirus symptoms, which include a high temperature, a new and continuous cough and a loss of sense of taste or smell.

 There has been a positive case in my child’s school.
 Why have only some children been told to stay at home?
 Shouldn’t everyone in that class / year group / bubble be sent home?